Moving Abroad: 34 Things you Should Definitely be Preparing

 - Learn the local language: Moving to a different country may mean that you’re moving somewhere where they don’t speak English.
 Why not try out some language lessons before you leave?

-Once you’ve taken care of the first few steps, you can begin to organise the rest of your move abroad:
+Once you’ve taken care of the first steps of organising your move abroad, you can begin to do these:

 - Measure the Volume of your move: If you are planning on moving your furniture abroad, calculating the volume you want to move can save you time when requesting quotes from removal companies.